+Your loved one has legal rights to live a life free from abuse and neglect, and if this right isn’t being upheld in the nursing home in which he or she lives, it’s time to do something about it.
+Consulting an experienced Seattle nursing home attorney at Boohoff Law today is in your aging loved one’s best interests.
 You invested in finding a nursing home that would allow your relative to live a satisfying life while in the safety of a facility that could provide him or her with the necessary level of care.
 If, instead, a nursing home or staff at a nursing home abused or neglected your loved one, our Seattle nursing home abuse and neglect lawyers can help you hold the facility fully responsible and seek compensation for the damages you and your loved one endured.
 Call us today.

 The compassionate, determined lawyers at Boohoff Law make it their mission to protect the wellbeing of vulnerable adults victimized by abuse in Seattle-area nursing homes.
 If you suspect abuse of a loved one in a nursing home, or if you are the victim of that abuse, then contact us right away at (877) 999-9999.

 “Everyone here is so helpful.
 They jumped through every hoop necessary to get me the settlement I rightfully deserved.
 Tracey and Maria are super sweet.
 They made me feel right at home.
 I absolutely recommend Boohooff Law and will use them again in the future if I am ever in a similar situation.
 Thank you all at Boohooff who helped me with my case.
-10/10 stars hands down!”
+10/10 stars hands down!” – Brandy K.